PolkadotStudy/polkadot.study/.github/ISSUE_TEMPLATE/new_tutorial.md

 A short outline on what you plan to write about.

 **Checks**
-You do not have to check all,
+You do not have to check all.

 - [ ] There is no similar tutorial alread around somewhere
 - [ ] I want to receive funding and have not already received funding for the tutorial